solid/data-interoperability-panel/resource-metadata/hypothesis.md

 Resource description is a general mechanism to provide descriptive metadata for a given resource.
 It MUST be supported as a resource metadata type by Solid servers.

 The Descriptive metadata resource for a given resource is discovered via ```rel=describedby```.
-Conversely, the resource being described by a Descriptive metadata resource is discovered via ```rel=describes```.
+Conversely, the resource being described by a Descriptive metadata resource is discovered via ```rel=http://www.w3.org/ns/solid/terms#resource```.

-A Descriptive metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the two resources reside on the same Solid server.
+A Descriptive metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.

 Access or management of a Descriptive metadata resource by a given [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) is subject to the [modes of access](https://github.com/solid/web-access-control-spec#modes-of-access) granted per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.